BOLI'S CIVIL RIGHTS COMPLAINT PROCESS

 Reviewing the Complaint

 The intake officer will draft a formal complaint document based on your questionnaire which will be mailed to you for your review.
-After you have verified that the information is correct, you must sign the document in front of a notary public and return it promptly to any bureau office.
+After you have verified that the information is correct, you must sign the document and return it promptly to any bureau office.
 If you feel changes are necessary, please contact the Portland office.

-Return your signed and notarized complaint to the division.
-The day the division receives your signed and properly notarized complaint is the official filing date.
+Return your signed complaint to the division.
+The day the division receives your signed complaint is the official filing date.

 Since you initiated the complaint, you are referred to as the complainant.
 The person or organization you made the complaint against is referred to as the respondent.